Instructor: Peter Braspenninx

 Out of stock

-- Pete Braspenninx, owner of Phyre Forge, is a graduate of the University of Michigan school of art and design (2004).
+- Peter Braspenninx, owner of Phyre Forge, is a graduate of the University of Michigan school of art and design (2004).
 He is an artist, blacksmith, and educator.
 His work has been shown, collected, and published nationally and internationally.
 His work focuses primarily on building shape and line through visual connections and joinery using traditional skills to make modern forms.